Irish Fest is when Peoria’s ‘eyes are smiling’ - NewsBreak

 2022 Irish Fest wraps up in Peoria

-PEORIA (Heart of Illinois ABC) - A popular summer tradition returned to the Peoria Riverfront this weekend - highlighted by a sea of green.
+PEORIA (25 News Now) - A popular summer tradition returned to the Peoria Riverfront this weekend - highlighted by a sea of green.
 The Peoria Irish Fest wrapped up its final day along Water Street near the Gateway Building.
 There, visitors had access to a variety of tasty Irish foods, including corn beef hash.

 hoiabc.com

-Note: UPDATE: Kherat addresses fight at PHS game Friday night, police still investigating